minu-gatech/Mission-to-Mars/README.md

    - Created a route called /scrape that imports scrape_mars.py script and call the scrape function.
    - Created a root route / that will query the Mongo database and pass the mars data into an HTML template to display the data.
 - Created a template HTML file called index.html that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
+- Clicking on "Scrape New Data" button on main page...scrapes all data and renders information within few minutes.

 ## HTML Page with scraped information and images